 The summer peak loading on Belleville TS is close to its 10-day summer LTR of 161 MW.
 In addition to normal load growth in the area, Elexicon Energy Inc. has recently received approximately 30 MW of load connection inquiries to be connected at the Belleville TS.
 There is insufficient existing capacity in the area to supply the potential future connections.
+Hydro One plan is to replace these transformers with the similar size transformers, the

 Hydro One plan is to replace these transformers with the similar size transformers, the maximum available standard units.
-The targeted in-service for transformer T2 is year 2021 and transformer T1 is in year 2025.
+The targeted in-service for transformer T2 is year 2021 and transformer T1 is in year 2022.